datahub-project/datahub/contrib/kubernetes/README.md

-# Kubernetes  Setup for Datahub
+# Kubernetes  Setup for DataHub

 ## Introduction
-This directory provides the Kubernetes setup for Datahub.
+This directory provides the Kubernetes setup for DataHub.
 This is the first version with simple YAML files.
-The next version will contain Datahub [Helm](https://helm.sh/) chart that can be published to [Helm Hub](https://hub.helm.sh/)
+The next version will contain DataHub [Helm](https://helm.sh/) chart that can be published to [Helm Hub](https://hub.helm.sh/)

 ## Setup
 This kubernetes deployment doesn't contain the below artifacts.
 The idea is to use the original helm charts for deploying each of these separately.